anuragnandan/dolores/README.md

 # dolores
 Youtube assistant with the help of castnow.
 This app is for casting youtube videos to the nearby chromecast.
 This app downloads the youtube video from the youtube channel provided and then casts to the chromecast.
-Idea is to play from youtube on my chromecase as soon as I reach home but, this is the first step of that project.
+Idea is to play from youtube on my chromecast as soon as I reach home but, this is the first step of that project.
 (Casting youtube videos).
 Im using a raspberry-pi as the source machine.

 Requires castnow and youtube-dl.
 Links: